-Applications are evaluated in the order in which they are received.
 Because we strive to make the best possible match between the service dog and the client, placement schedules will vary.
-Making the best matches means we must evaluate and compare the temperament, motivations and strengths of the dog with the lifestyle, personality, and assistance needs of the recipient.
-Therefore, we may not always adhere to strict first come-first serve policy.
+Making the best matches means we must evaluate and compare the temperament, motivations, and strengths of the dog with the lifestyle, personality, and assistance needs of the recipient.
+Therefore, we may not always adhere to the strict first-come-first-serve policy.
 Wait time to be paired with a service dog is based on the needs of the client and the availability of the right dog to fit those needs.

-What happens after I send my application into ICAN?
+What happens after I send my application to ICAN?

 Once your application form for a service dog is complete (including the application form, and the medical reference form and personal reference form, if required), we will contact you to come to the office for an interview and/or we schedule an in-home evaluation.
 The results of those meetings will determine whether or not we will add your name to the list of possible service dog recipients.
 We ask your permission to videotape this interview so we can get a sense of your capabilities and living situation.
 The videotape also allows us to revisit your needs as we evaluate possible canine matches.